 The flow (11) was used earlier in Haghpanah and Hartline (2020).
 An important difference is that Haghpanah and Hartline (2020) choose γ_i to iron the revenue sequence of the grand bundle to the concave closure of pseudo-revenue.
-Instead, we iron to the quasi-concave closure of (their equivalent of) pseudo-revenue of an item $\kappa(i)$.
+Instead, we iron to the quasi-concave closure of (their equivalent of) pseudorevenue of an item $\kappa(i)$.
 The parameter γ_i can be found as solution to a system of linear equations.
 We show that a solution $\gamma_i \in [0, 1]$ exists in Lemma 6.

-We first observe that the Ironing Algorithm outputs a flow which is non-negative and feasible.
+We first observe that the Ironing Algorithm outputs a flow which is nonnegative and feasible.
+The proofs of the next two statements are in the full version of this paper Bergemann et al. (2021a).

 Lemma 4.
-The output of the Ironing Algorithm is a flow, i.e. non-negative and satisfies flow preservation, Lemma 1 item 3.
+The output of the Ironing Algorithm is a flow, i.e. non-negative and satisfies flow preservation, Lemma 1 Item 3.